 In our current “Sellers Market” we are seeing a serious shortage of inventory for homebuyers to look at.
 Over the last 5 years, active listings have decreased by 60% in Colorado Springs.
 Multiple offers and bidding wars are forcing many people to throw in the towel on resale homes and turn instead to new construction.
 The cost is a little higher and you may not end up in your ideal neighborhood but there are some benefits, but how can a new construction REALTOR® help?

-The biggest benefit one new construction versus resale is that everything is new.
+The biggest benefit of new construction versus resale is that everything is new.
 You won’t have to deal with someone else’s messes, damage or lingering odors.
 The home will also come with a warranty, so if there are issues the builder will come back and take care of them.

 You get to choose the colors, finishes, style and design options that appeal to you.
 This benefit can ultimately save you a lot of time and money by eliminating the hassles related to remodeling projects.